 In 2011, a Board of Directors was formed along with the creation of a 501©3 non-profit entity.
 The wheels were officially in motion.
 A feasibility study was conducted and found strong public support for the complex.
 From that study the Linn County Board of Supervisors had the foresight to get behind Prospect Meadows right away.
 They signed a 95-year lease agreement with Prospect Meadows for 128 acres of land north of the Cedar Rapids/Marion area for construction of the complex.
 The cities of Marion and Cedar Rapids have also pledged their support of Prospect Meadows which helped to get the momentum going.

 A fundraising committee was formed to raise funds for Prospect Meadows.
 The fundraising effort includes many entities in both the public and private sector.
 From 2012-2018, the Fundraising Committee raised a total of $11.75 million to build Phase 1 of Prospect Meadows.
 To date, the private donations total $5.9 million and the public donations total $5.85 million.
 Prospect Meadows is truly a public/private partnership!
-With enough money to start building, major grading and earthwork started in 2017 with completion of Phase 1 scheduled for May of 2019.
+With enough money to start building, major grading and earthwork started in 2017 with the official grand opening of May 23, 2019.

 A big component of taking this dream to reality was Perfect Game President Jerry Ford’s commitment to supporting Prospect Meadows.
 Perfect Game will be the anchor tenant at Prospect Meadows and is also the largest private contributor to the fundraising effort.
 Perfect Game has committed to bring 1,000 teams annually to Prospect Meadows for 15 years.
 Their commitment to Prospect Meadows spurred many public and private entities to get on board.
 In addition to Perfect Game, Transamerica stepped up early keep the momentum going.
 They pledged $300,000 to the project which helped garner more widespread support.